openstack-archive/fuel-docs/pages/release-notes/v5-1/030-other-enhancements.rst

 The minimum number of controllers for a Highly Available architecture has been eliminated
 -----------------------------------------------------------------------------------------
-Previously, the Highly Available architecture (also known as Multi-node HA) required a minimum of 3 controllers for deployment.
+Previously, the Highly Available architecture (also known as Multi-node HA) required at least 3 controllers for deployment.
-This minimum has been eliminated in Mirantis OpenStack 5.1, enabling the HA architecture to be deployed onto any number of controllers, including just one.
+This minimum has been eliminated in Mirantis OpenStack 5.1, enabling the same services that manage the HA architecture to manage a single-controller deployment.
 If deployed with only one controller, the environment is not considered highly available (because no secondary controller is present for failover),